ibm-cloud-docs/vpc/vsi_is_about_custom_images.md

 [Beta]{: tag-blue}

-Generic operating system custom images is a beta feature that is available to select customers for evaluation and testing purposes.
-To request to be included in the evaluation of this beta feature, contact IBM Support.
+Generic operating system custom images support is a beta feature that is available for evaluation and testing purposes.
 {: beta}

 You can use a specific operating system that is not listed in {{site.data.keyword.Bluemix_notm}} by specifying a generic operating system when you import a custom image.
 You have multiple generic operating system options.
 You can select a generic operating system that is based on the CPU architecture and initialization strategy appropriate for your custom image operating system.